mlafeldt/cb2util/README.md

 The features are:

 - extract (and decrypt) all cheats from code saves and "cheats" files
-- compile your own "cheats" files
+- compile your own code saves and "cheats" files
 - encrypt or decrypt PCB files
 - convert PCB files into ELF files
 - check digital signature on code saves and PCB files